-WHEREAS, CEJA defined geographic areas throughout the state of Illinois which would most benefit from equitable investments designed to combat discrimination and foster sustainable economic growth, specifically, in the following areas (collectively, equity investment eligible communities, or "EIECs"): (1) Restore, Reinvest, Renew ("R3") Areas as established pursuant to Section 10-40 of the Cannabis Regulation and Tax Act, where residents have historically been excluded from economic opportunities, including opportunities in the energy sector; and (2) Environmental justice communities, as defined by the Illinois Power Agency pursuant to the Illinois Power Agency Act, but excluding racial and ethnic indicators, where residents have historically been subject to disproportionate burdens of pollution, including pollution from the energy sector; and
+WHEREAS, CEJA defined geographic areas through out the state of Illinois which would most benefit from equitable investments designed to combat discrimination and foster sustainable thefollowing areas economicarowth. specifically, (collectively. in investmenteligiblecommunities, or"EIECs"): (1) Restore, Renew ("R3")Areas Reinvest, established pursuant to Section 10-40 of the Cannabis Regulation and TaxAct, where residents have historically been excluded from economic opportunities, including opportunities in the energy sector; and (2) Environmentaljustice communities, as defined by the Illinois Power Agency pursuant to the Illinois Power Agency Act, but excluding racial and ethnic indicators, where residents have historically been subject to disproportionate burdens of pollution, including pollution from the energy sector; and